NuDAQ/Hi-Lo-Trigger/README.md

-# Hi-Lo-Trigger
+# Hi-Lo Trigger
 [![SHL-2.1 license](https://img.shields.io/badge/license-SHL--2.1-green)](LICENSE)

 ## Introduction
-A Hi-Lo Pre-Trigger for ARIANNA.
+A Hi-Lo Pre-Trigger for ARIANNA, a neutrino experiment.
+This is a submodule for the whole DAQ System.
 This module is a 4-channel VHDL-based trigger logic designed to identify coincident signal events across a 32-sample window.
 It utilizes a bipolar thresholding mechanism and configurable temporal stretching to determine event multiplicity.

 ### Core Functional Logic
 The system operates through a three-stage pipeline to process ADC data: